Anticipated Inflation

 Autocovariance

-Covariance between a random variable and its lagged values in time series analysis
+Covariance between a time series and its own lagged values.

 Autocovariance Function

-A sequence of autocovariances of a covariance stationary time series process as a function of the lag length.
+The sequence of autocovariances of a stationary time series across different lags.

 Automated Econometrics